aubreyodom/ZIS_Data/README.md

 # Zambian infant studies data
 Repository holding data for the Zambian infant studies (ZIS) analyzed by the Johnson Lab.
+All data files are labeled by study and include metadata and raw counts data in the form of a Summarized Experiment object nested within a Multi-Assay Experiment object.
+Please talk to Brie if you need help properly extracting the data.
+You will also need to perform additional manipulation to transform the data to genus-level or log CPM.

 ## HIV-exposed (HIV-E)
 Odom-Mabey AR, Gill CJ, Pieciak R et al. Characterization of longitudinal nasopharyngeal microbiome patterns in maternally HIV-exposed Zambian infants [version 1; peer review: 1 approved with reservations].
 Gates Open Res 2022, 6:143 (https://doi.org/10.12688/gatesopenres.14041.1)